affanhamid/Haya-Shield/README.md

     - Lock file via `chflags schg`

 - [ ] **Block all protocols**

   - Currently blocks TCP, UDP, and ICMP
   - Needs QUIC (UDP 443) + IPv6 to be enforced everywhere

+- [ ] **correctly start on startup**
+  - While the binaries start on startup, the firewall has some issues getting up to speed

 ---